 If you have room in your budget (or a lump sum of cash), making extra mortgage payments may help you in several ways.
 You can save a substantial amount in interest, and eliminating debt provides flexibility in life.

-Eliminate debt: In addition to saving money, you buy flexibility when you pay down debt.
+In addition to saving money, you buy flexibility when you pay down debt.
 With your mortgage loan paid off, it’s easier to go into retirement on a fixed income or start a business without worrying about monthly payments.
 Being debt-free provides the freedom to choose different paths in life.

-Example: Assume you get a $200,000 30-year fixed-rate loan at 4.1 percent.
+As an example, assume you get a $200,000 30-year fixed-rate loan at 4.1%.
 Your monthly payment is $966.40.

-- Interest savings: Over the life of your loan, you pay over $147,000 in interest costs.
-That’s on top of the $200,000 loan that you have to repay.
-But if you pay an extra $100 per month, you’d pay roughly $27,000 less in interest.
+- Interest savings: Over the life of your loan, you pay nearly $148,000 in interest costs.
+That’s in addition to the $200,000 loan (the "principal") that you have to repay.
+However, if you pay an extra $100 per month, you’d save roughly $28,000 in interest costs.

 Even if you don’t stay in the same home for 25 years, a 25-year habit of paying extra should bring similar benefits.
-You’ll spend less on interest, and you’ll have more equity for your next home purchase.
+You’ll spend less on interest and you’ll have more equity for your next home purchase.

 How to Make Extra Payments

 You can send extra money to your mortgage lender in several ways.
 Choosing a strategy mostly comes down to personal preference, but you may find more benefits to one strategy over another.

 If you prefer to make it a monthly habit, add a little extra to each monthly payment.
 You can typically instruct your lender to pull an additional amount electronically, or you can send a check.
 This approach allows you to fit extra mortgage payments into your monthly budget and steadily chip away at your loan balance.